Jennifer Freeman

-Jennifer Nicole Freeman, often credited as Jennifer N. Freeman, is an American actress and spokesmodel.
-She is best known for playing the role of Claire Kyle in the sitcom My Wife and Kids (introduced in season 2) and her film roles in You Got Served (2004), and Johnson Family Vacation (2004).
+Jennifer Nicole Freeman, often credited as Jennifer N. Freeman, is an American actress.
+She is best known for playing the role of Claire Kyle in the sitcom My Wife and Kids (introduced in season 2), and her film roles in You Got Served (2004) and Johnson Family Vacation (2004).

 Career

 Freeman is best known for playing the role of Claire Kyle (replacing Jazz Raycole) in the ABC sitcom My Wife and Kids.
 She has also made guest appearances on TV such as 7th Heaven, Switched!, One on One, and The OC.
 Her music video appearance is B2K's "Girlfriend".
 She is a spokesmodel for the Neutrogena skincare.

 Freeman's TV credits include My Wife and Kids, 7th Heaven, Even Stevens, and Lizzie McGuire.
 Her film credits include feature roles in Johnson Family Vacation, You Got Served and Mercy Street.
 She also appeared in films such as The '70s and The Visit.
 Her stage credits include the L.A.-area productions of The Wiz, in which she played Dorothy, and Billa in The Gift.

 Freeman began a nationwide print and television campaign as one of "the young fresh faces" of Neutrogena.
 In 2003, TV Guide named her as one of the Top 10 Hot Teens to watch.
-In 2018, Freeman released a self-help book, Journey to Loving Yourself.